Is Your Oral History Legal and Ethical?

 A. Yes.
 The first thing to do is ensure that any use of or access to the interview is clearly covered by a Recording Agreement whereby the interviewer and interviewee may decide that they wish to close access to all or part of the recording to avoid possible legal action and/or protect someone named in the interview, including the interviewee themselves.
 Secure storage of the interview is also paramount.

 Q. What should I do if the police want access to interviews in my collection?

-A. A person or organisation in possession of information relating to criminal activities is legally obliged to disclose it to the police, if legal proceedings or investigations are under way in connection with those activities.
+A. A person or organisation in possession of information relating to criminal activities is legally obliged to disclose it to the police if legal proceedings or investigations are under way in connection with those activities.
 There is no legal obligation to disclose information if no investigation is in progress and there has been no approach from the police, but deliberately evading questioning by the police or being evasive or untruthful when questioned may result in you being charged with perverting the course of justice.
 In the course of investigations the police may obtain a court order obliging interviewers and custodians to disclose the content of interviews, thus overriding any confidentiality agreements made with interviewees.
+This is what occurred in the infamous Boston College case (see further reading).
 Courts may similarly require interviewers or others to give evidence based on the content of interviews.

 Interviewees who are likely to provide information about criminal activities should be made aware that this may have to be disclosed to investigating police, even if access for everyone else has been restricted.

 Q. Should interviewers visiting vulnerable people in their own homes be subject to a criminal records check?